 UMW sport clubs practice an average of 2-3 times per week.
 The practice times are assigned by Campus Recreation and practice content is organized by the club leadership.
 Please contact a club officer for details regarding practices and attendance policies.

 The following forms need to be completed before considered a sport club athlete.

 1. Fill out the Student Athlete Form.

-2. Complete the Baseline Concussion Testing on XLNTBrain if your club is identified as a club required to get baseline concussion testing.
+2. Complete the Baseline Concussion Testing on XLNTBrain if your club is required to get baseline concussion testing.

-3. Complete the Medical History and Questionnaire form located in Sport Club Documents.
+3. Complete the Medical History and Questionnaire form.
 The information shared will be kept sensitive and confidential and will only be used to assess or inform the department of any medical history.

-4. Contact and inform the individual club leadership once you have received the Student Athlete Confirmation form to indicate that you are clear to participate in practices and competition.
+4. Contact and inform the individual club leadership once you have received the Student Athlete Confirmation form to indicate that you are cleared to participate in practices and competition.

 Frequently Asked Questions

 Q. How many games will I play if I join a sport club?

 A. The number of games played in an academic year are determined by the individual club leadership.
 Campus Recreation requires a club to participate in a minimum of 2 intercollegiate competitions in an academic year to be recognized as a sport club.
 Club leadership determines an athletes participation in a game or tournament.